 Cyril's and Clay Pigeon Winery are the duo of businesses my husband and I opened in the fall of 2012 in a shared space in Portland's Central Eastside Industrial neighborhood.

 Cyril’s was a welcoming Pacific Northwest wine bar.
 The food and atmosphere were direct reflections of what I think is important in the world of hospitality: taking care of each other and ourselves.
 Cyril's was also more than a wine bar; it was an event space, a retail shop, and a tasting room for Clay Pigeon Winery.
-Above all it was a place to connect people- based on our belief that nothing facilitates connection better than the comfort of a communal table, great food and drink.
+Above all it was a place to connect people that was based on our belief that nothing facilitates connection better than the comfort of a communal table, great food and drink.

-In addition to producing beautiful wines made from grapes grown in the Willamette and Rogue Valleys and southern Washington, Clay Pigeon Winery provided a tranquil and beautiful backdrop for all sorts of goings on at Cyril's.
+In addition to producing beautiful wines made from grapes grown in the Willamette and Rogue Valleys and southern Washington, Clay Pigeon Winery provided a beautiful backdrop for all sorts of goings on at Cyril's.

 We closed Cyril's in May of 2017, at the end of our five-year lease because we felt the urge to do other things.
 Clay Pigeon Winery is still making and selling wine, our equipment and inventory were relocated to a shared winemaking facility called Urban Crush about ten blocks down the street.